isaiahcolson/watchlist-client/README.md

 * section by type on titles page
 * user can create multiple lists

 - [ ] add react flowchart to ERD picture
 - [ ] in back end in signup route, db.Watchlist.create a default Watchlist and set user id to token, this will give a default watchlist for the user
-- [ ] for page gatekeeping, add props.currentUser in routes for pages that I want hidden, like how we did for the navbar
 - [ ] setup Watchlist show route
 - [ ] setup Watchlist update route
 - [ ] setup Watchlist delete route